-Palm Springs in Coachella Valley lies southeast of Los Angeles and northeast of San Diego.
+Palm Springs, California, in Coachella Valley, lies southeast of Los Angeles and northeast of San Diego.
 With its 350+ days of sunshine each year, this once star-studded desert resort city is about as close to paradise as you can get.

-Whether you love old Hollywood or exploring nature, there are lots of fun things to do in Palm Springs.
-Here are some of the best:
+Whether you love old Hollywood, golf courses, or exploring nature, there are lots of fun things to do in Palm Springs.
+Here are some of the best.

 Activities and Things to Do in Palm Springs with Kids

-The thought of visiting this area (which was once a go-to vacation destination for greats like Lucille Ball, Frank Sinatra, and Bob Hope) with kids can be a little intimidating, but there are plenty of fun things to do in Palm Springs with kids.
+The thought of visiting this area (which was once a go-to vacation destination for greats like Lucille Ball, Frank Sinatra, and Bob Hope, and other celebrity residents) with kids can be a little intimidating, but there are plenty of fun things to do in Palm Springs with kids.

 Visit The Living Desert Zoo and Gardens